Hello! My name is Derek Maciel. This site is called

 /dev/zero because it is a lot of nothing.
 Here you will find posts on the topics that interest me:

-- I’m a Computer Science student at Rutgers University.
+- I’m a senior in Computer Science at Rutgers University.

-- I am a student developer and systems administrator at OSS, which brings open source software to Rutgers.
-I am also a former Software Development Intern at SIG and future Software Engineering Intern at Capital One.
+- I am a former student developer and systems administrator at OSS, which brings open source software to Rutgers.
+I am also a former Software Development Intern at SIG and former Software Engineering Intern at Capital One.

 - I am a long-time reader of /r/programming but I have not yet learned to religiously defend my favorite language/editor/widget in the early hours of the morning.
 I have also developed from /r/homelab a hunger to acquire server hardware for my apartment (having a need for it doesn’t appear to be a prerequisite).